Adam Cuthbertson: Manly-Warringah Sea Eagles

 Born in Manly, New South Wales, Cuthbertson played his junior football for the Avalon Bulldogs and the Newport Breakers Rugby Union team before being signed by the Manly-Warringah Sea Eagles.
 He played for the Sea Eagles Premier League reserve-grade team in 2006.

-In round 3 of the 2006 NRL season, Cuthbertson made his NRL debut for the Sea Eagles against the Cronulla-Sutherland Sharks.
+In round 3 of the 2006 NRL season, Cuthbertson made his NRL debut for the Manly club against rivals the Cronulla-Sutherland Sharks.
 In 2007, Cuthbertson was rewarded with a Man of the Match award for his performance against the Wests Tigers in round 16.
 Channel Nine commentator Phil Gould compared Cuthbertson's image to that of Manly legend Graham Eadie.

-In 2007, Cuthbertson re-signed with the Sea Eagles on a 3-year contract.
+In 2007, Cuthbertson re-signed with the Manly side on a three-year contract.
 In 2007, Cuthbertson credited finding Christianity a year earlier as the catalyst for his rise from obscurity.

-Cuthbertson played on the bench in the Sea Eagles' 2007 NRL Grand Final defeat by the Melbourne Storm.
+Cuthbertson played on the bench in Manly club's 2007 NRL Grand Final defeat by the Melbourne Storm.

 In round 12 of the 2008 NRL season, Cuthbertson was sent off in a match against the Canberra Raiders for a high shot on Troy Thompson.

 Cuthbertson made 21 appearances for Manly in 2008 but did not feature in the finals series or Manly's 40-0 grand final victory over Melbourne.

-Cuthbertson played on the bench in the Sea Eagles' 2009 World Club Challenge win over the Leeds Rhinos, with the Sea Eagles winning 28-20.
+Cuthbertson played on the bench in Manly's 2009 World Club Challenge win over the Leeds Rhinos, with the club winning 28-20.

 In 2009, Cuthbertson was selected for the NSW City Origin team to play the NSW Country Origin side in the annual City vs Country Origin match.
-However, he did not play in the match after withdrawing due to injury.
+However, he did not play in the match after withdrawing due to an injury.

 Cronulla-Sutherland Sharks

-On 18 June 2009, Cuthbertson signed a 2-year contract with the Cronulla-Sutherland Sharks starting in 2010.
+On 18 June 2009, Cuthbertson signed a two-year contract with the Cronulla-Sutherland Sharks starting in 2010.

-Cuthbertson only played 12 games for the Sharks before being released from his contract.
+Cuthbertson only played 12 games for the Cronulla side before being released from his contract.

 St. George Illawarra Dragons

 At the end of 2010, Cuthbertson was named in the Penrith Panthers 2011 pre-season squad but ended up signing a one-year contract with the St. George Illawarra Dragons starting in 2011 to try and revive his career under supercoach Wayne Bennett.

 In 2011, Cuthbertson was again selected for City Origin, this time playing.
-Cuthbertson went on to play 19 games in 2011, scoring 2 tries for the Dragons.
+Cuthbertson went on to play 19 games in 2011, scoring two tries for St. George Illawarra.

 Newcastle Knights

-On 26 October 2011, Cuthbertson signed a 3-year contract with the Newcastle Knights starting in 2012.
+On 26 October 2011, Cuthbertson signed a three-year contract with the Newcastle Knights starting in 2012.

-Cuthbertson had a slow start to 2012 but finished the year having played 22 games in his first season for the Knights.
+Cuthbertson had a slow start to 2012 but finished the year having played 22 games in his first season for the Newcastle side.